nick-bratton/susi/README.md

 ## whitelist.js

 The `whitelist.js` exports an array of email addresses that will be used to define which members of the Slack workspace will receive notifications upon the script's execution.
-Note this only has an effect if the launch mode is `dev` or `beta`.
-In the production launch mode, no whitelist is configured to be used.
+Note this only has an effect if the launch mode is `dev`.

 ## cron (app.js)

 Cron is used to schedule execution of the `main()` function in `app.js`.
-The Cron job runs on Berlin time by default.
+The interval can be set in .env

 ## forever/config.json

 This file contains configuration for the Node process manager forever.
 You need to change the name of this file from `config.example.json` to `config.json` after cloning.
+Note that running in `dev` mode does not start any forever-ized processes.

 # Launch